Windows has a heart of trash

 I don’t mean to slander Microsoft’s engineers here.
 Windows is perhaps the most complex piece of software ever built.
 It’s just that it’s like a rubber band ball of versions, updates, patches, aborted toolsets and standards, and so on.
 They’ve never stopped adding to it, and while some of the examples of consistency and reliability are beyond compare — running the same version of DOOM on 25 years of OSes is great, and hints at why Windows is so hard to leave behind for so many — it’s really gotten to the point where the cart is going before the horse.
 And also the cart is full of trash.In going through the various systems and recovery methods I found so many things broken or misleading, so many critical system items compromised, hidden, or neglected, so many dead ends built in, so many workarounds from the 90s that still worked and present-day tools that failed utterly, so many contradictions and redundancies — that I finally have flipped over to the side that believes Microsoft needs to cut this trash cart loose.

 I’m not suggesting they abandon Windows or anything absurd like that.
 But for the love of god, I shouldn’t have to be using DOS commands I learned on my friend’s 386 to get the computer to boot normally.
 I shouldn’t be told that Windows can reinstall itself, then watch as it fails to even launch the tool that does so (it had been deleted (!)).
 I should be told when it tries again and formats the wrong drive without prompting.
+(Yes, I do back up my files, thanks for the suggestions.)

 Why do I have to search through “legacy” control panels to find disk management?
 Why are there two sets of control panels in the first place?
 Why is the first thing I’m told when reinstalling Windows, that if I am reinstalling it, to say I don’t have a product key?
 Why does the installation process employ terminology and interfaces that are actively hidden from users in the OS itself?